-Sarah Jo, who is pursuing a degree in Environmental Engineering, has shown excellent leadership and success during her time here as a student.
+Zachary, who is pursuing a degree in Biochemistry and Molecular Biology with a Minor in Microbiology, has shown excellent success during his time as a student.

 The President's Award for Leadership is given to a student who is chosen from an outstanding group of nominees that have provided leadership for their peers in their activities while a student at Michigan Tech.

 Provost's Award for Scholarship

 This year’s recipient of the Provost’s Award for Scholarship is Kaylee Meyers from Biomedical Engineering.

 Kaylee’s department writes: “She is driven by a sharp intellect, an inexhaustible work ethic, and an insatiable need to learn and understand.
 From the start, her level of seriousness, intellectual curiosity, and attention to details were hallmarks I have seen in only our very best students.”